cim-iec/cimverter/README.md

 * Makefile will not be used any more because arabica xml parser

-### Prject Folder may has authority problem on Linux:
+### Project Folder may has authority problem on Linux:

     sudo chown -R [your account username] CIM2Mod/